Search This Blog

 In Feb.1973 I was sent to Jacksonville FL. for a couple of days to install a radio base station for the Secret Service who was supporting Julie Nixon Eisenhower while she visited the city on official business.
 This visit was very low key, no staff, no press, just Secret Service support.
 All I had to do was to install a “Charlie” FM Base station and a remote console in the residence where she was staying.

 Also in February of 1973 The Senate voted (77-0) to create the Select Committee on Presidential Campaign Activities.
 The Committee is chaired by Senator Sam Ervin (Democrat, North Carolina).
 Ervin cultivated a folksy image as a country lawyer, but his supervision of this committee is crucial to the outcome.
-His deputy is Senator Howard Baker (Republican, Tennessee).
+His deputy is Senator Howard Baker (Republican, Tennessee)and Fred Thompson (Republican, Alabama).

 The Senate Watergate Sub-committee Sam Ervin Chairman and his Deputy Howard Baker